CSAI: Conditional Self-Attention Imputation for Healthcare Time-series: Experimental Evaluation

+The table also highlights CSAI's computational efficiency.
+CSAI exhibits a manageable model size (4.77M parameters) and efficient training profile, especially compared to the heavy Transformer models.
+CSAI's efficiency stems from its faster convergence, enabling earlier stopping during training (CSAI: 39.4 epochs; BRITS: 78.8 epochs) and is primarily attributable to CSAI's architecture: a) richer initialisation reduces the iterations required for the model to stabilise, b) clinically-informed learning of relevant temporal decay dynamics, and c) training on more realistic missingness patterns and mitigating overfitting to sparse observations using non-uniform masking.

+{\textbf{Ablation Study: }}Figure \ref{fig:ablation1} demonstrates a clear progression as CSAI's baseline MAE improves with every additional component, highlighting the impact of domain-informed temporal decay, attention-based initialisation, and non-uniform masking.
+The final configuration (full model) achieves the lowest MAE across all data sets, indicating that each component plays a distinct role in enhancing imputation accuracy.

+We further evaluate non-uniform masking by using the masking strategy on different training, validation, and test sets combinations and examining the number of training epochs required to achieve the reported performance for each.
+For objective evaluation, we conducted all experiments using the BRITS baseline model.
+The results (Table \ref{tab:masking_exps}) demonstrate that consistently applying non-uniform masking across all data partitions (training, validation and testing) yields the best performance, suggesting that the masking strategy effectively adjusts the representation of different features to optimally leverage the data distribution, enhancing the model's ability to handle the inherent heterogeneity of the dataset.

-The experimental results depicted in the table indicate a nuanced relationship between the adjustment factor in the non-uniform masking strategy and the performance on imputation and classification tasks.
-An optimal adjustment factor demonstrated to be around 5, results in the lowest imputation error, suggesting that a balanced representation of features is crucial for accuracy.
-For classification, however, increasing the adjustment factor leads to higher errors and a marginal decline in AUC, highlighting that excessive weighting may not uniformly enhance performance across different machine-learning tasks.
-These findings reveal the delicate interplay between feature representation adjustments and task-specific model efficacy, underscoring the importance of calibration in the non-uniform masking approach for complex time series data.
+The non-uniform masking probability used by CSAI for each feature is determined by the parameters $U$ and $I$, in addition to the feature's prior probability as shown in Eq.\eqref{eq:mask}- \eqref{eq:maskingprobability}.
+We studied the effect of the weighting parameter $I$ on the resulting imputation and classification performance (Table \ref{tab:masking_table}).
+An optimal weighting parameter, shown to be around 5, results in the lowest imputation error, suggesting that a balanced representation of features is crucial for accuracy.
+However, increasing the weighting parameter for classification leads to higher errors and a marginal decrease in the AUC, highlighting that excessive weighting may not uniformly improve performance across different machine learning tasks.
+These findings reveal the interplay and between feature representation adjustments and task-specific model efficacy, requiring calibration.